 The basic form of the riad — an inside-out courtyard mansion — was perfected long ago.
-L’Hôtel stands out from the rest thanks to the exquisite taste and craftsmanship of designer Jason Conran, who put an enormous amount of work into remodeling and redesigning this one.
+L’Hôtel stands out from the rest thanks to the exquisite taste and craftsmanship of designer Jasper Conran, who put an enormous amount of work into remodeling and redesigning this one.
 The result: the hotel feels fresh, cutting-edge, and also as though it’s been here forever.

 From the outside, Hotel Ella looks much the same as it did in days gone by: it’s a two-story stone Greek Revival–style mansion with wraparound porches supported by grand columns.
 Inside, things have changed.
 The parlors and boudoirs have been reshaped with a craftsmanship that befits the era that inspired the place: heavy, luxurious materials, granite-topped desks, combed cotton towels, etc.

 The antique front door of this 18th-century mansion on the Rhone river is considered a historical monument in France.
 And it gives you an idea of what to expect inside: picture gilded chandeliers, wooden floorboards, marble fireplaces and old-fashioned moulding, a stone staircase with a cast-iron banister.
 Mixed throughout all this tradition is a subtle hint of modernity.